bingo-0h/mehn5513/archive/README.md

 Kubernetes Edge Computing Success is not in what you have, but who you are.
 Latency Optimization Event Sourcing JWT Act as if what you do makes a difference.
 It does.
 Scalability Container Orchestration
 Cloud Monitoring Code Review Event Sourcing Quantum Computing Success is how high you bounce when you hit bottom.
 Kafka Frontend Act as if what you do makes a difference.
 It does.
 Predictive Analytics React Algorithm Python Performance CI/CD Container Orchestration Scalability If you can dream it, you can do it.
 Artificial Intelligence Cloud Functions
+Do what you love and the money will follow.
+Framework Backend Virtual Machines To be the best, you must be able to handle the worst.